sglusnevs/mod_header_whitelist/README.md

 It is possible for debugging purposes to log out every HTTP header, it's value and decision to allow/strip it out.
-However, some headers might contain sensitive information that should be better not logged.
-For this purpose, one can define list of sensitive headers whose values will never be saved into log files.
+However, some headers might contain sensitive information that should better not to be logged.

-This parameter defines a space-separated list of client headers whose values should not be logged into server's logfiles.
+With this parameter one can define list of of space-separated sensitive headers whose values will never be logged into log files (case-insensitive).

 The parameter can be set in global or in virtual host context.